bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+the closure would be on lines 61 and 63.
+Because zoesRoll and dansRoll are defined outside of the function, but iisused inside of the function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+the name 'dan' would stay the same but the newroll number would be different since a random number math operator wasused in the function.

 c.
 What is the lexical scope of `newRoll`?

+The Random number

 ### Task 3 - Stretch Goals